AnsariAafaq/Data-Science-Project/README.md

-# The aim of this project is to predict if the Falcon 9 first stage will successfully land.
+# The aim of this project is to predict if the Falcon 9 first stage will land successfully.